onepub-dev/nginx-le/cli/README.md

     }
 ```

-### Upstream servers
+#### Upstream servers

+If you provide a custom Location file then you may need to also provide a customer Upstream file.

 If you are using Nginx-LE as a proxy server for an application server then you will need to provide one or more `.upstream` files to configure the connection to those servers.

 Nginx-LE will  include the upstream files from the host system at `/opt/nginx/include/*.upstream`.
 This directory is mounted into the container at the same location.

-You can place any number of nginx upstream files in this directory and they will be mounted the next time that the Nginx-LE container is started or nginx is reloaded (you can do this from within the docker cli).
+You can place any number of nginx upstream files in this directory and they will be mounted the next time that the Nginx-LE container is started or nginx is reloaded.

 This is an example upstream file for proxying the java Tomcat server
 ```